Wolfsketch/ClansPvP/README.md

 ## 📄 License

-Released under the **MIT License**.
-Free to use, modify, and distribute with attribution.
+Released under the **Non-Open Source License**.
+Not free to use, modify, and distribute with attribution.

 ---